Notes on the Torrens Island and Environs map

 Wrecks are all shown on the map, with an inset for the main area in North Arm.
 For details of the ships, see the Ships’ Graveyards Web site.
 The pic is of the remains of the Glaucus, and everybody paddles through where the propeller once was.

 The Black Pole

 If you want some paddling out in the open, the Section Bank pile beacon, commonly known as The Black Pole, might be a good target.
 It’s at 679 535/34° 44′ 3″ S 138° 27′ 55″ E (off the map), and really is a black pole, topped by the navigation light (flashing, 1 second) and the wind instruments.
 (The Black Pole is the site for Outer Harbor weather observations) It seems to be a popular fishing spot.

 I have in my collection a copy of a map surveyed in 1937.
 Here’s a portion of it, approximately the area covered by the new map.
 The ships’ graveyard (or cemetery) is visible, as is the Dorothy H Sterling.
 The St Kilda embankment is prominent.
 Note also the track from Broad Creek to the magazine in the south east corner.

 This is well before the Torrens Island power station, which was not built until the 1960s, and there are many other interesting differences.
 Don’t attempt to reconcile the grid on this map with the current Zone 54H metric grid.

-There were plans to reprint the map every couple of years, incorporating corrections and new features as required, but this is now unlikely.
+There were plans to reprint the map every couple of years, incorporating corrections and new features as required, but this will nothappen.
 On the current map some creeks are not shown in their correct colours, and the latitude and longitude scales and nautical mile scale bar that I had put on the first drafts are missing.
-As noted above, the Burrows Creek sandbar is missing, and the bulk grain facility has been built.
-The effort is now going into the Waterways Guide: see the note below.
+As noted above, the Burrows Creek sandbar is missing, and the bulk grain facility has been built, ASC expanded, etc. The effort is now going into web-based resources.

 Wikipedia has a Barker Inlet page with general information.